Versailles wedding hall disaster: Casualties

 23 people died due to the collapse and 356 people were injured to varying degrees, with 130 still in hospital days later.
 The bride, Keren Dror, suffered serious pelvic injuries which required multiple surgeries.
 Asaf Dror, the groom, escaped serious injury himself; however, his 80-year-old grandfather was among those killed in the collapse.

 Rescue efforts

 Immediately after the collapse the Home Front Command carried out rescue efforts with the Search & Rescue Unit and a reserve unit.
-Rescue efforts commenced with rescuers digging with bare hands amid fears the rest of the building could collapse. and continued until 4 pm on 26 May 2001.
-Three people were pulled from the rubble alive, and 23 bodies were removed.
+Rescue efforts commenced with rescuers digging with bare hands amid fears the rest of the building could collapse.
+The rescue search was called off on May 26.

 Documentation

 The disaster was captured by cameraman David Amromin who was recording the wedding via camcorder.
 The footage which captured the collapse and subsequent mayhem was broadcast around the world on TV networks.

 Investigation

-An investigation of the event concluded that it was not caused by a terrorist attack (the disaster occurred during the Second Intifada).
+An investigation of the event concluded that it was not caused by a terrorist attack (considering the disaster occurred during the Second Intifada).
 This was based on the testimony provided by many of the wedding guests present in the building during the disaster.
 Witnesses reported seeing a dangerous sag in the floor moments before the collapse.
 An initial inquiry blamed the collapse on the Pal-Kal method of constructing light-weight coffered concrete floor systems which was banned shortly after the completion of the wedding hall since it was known and proven to be unsafe.
 Further review pointed to a combination of two alternative causes.

 Initially, the side of the building that failed was designed to be a two-storey structure, while the other side was designed to be three storeys.
 Late in the construction process, it was decided that both sides of the building should be equal heights, and a third storey was added to the shorter side.
 However, the live load due to occupancy is typically much greater than the design load for a roof.
 As a result, the structure supporting the new third storey was subjected to much greater loading than was originally anticipated.
 The effect of this error was somewhat mitigated by the construction of partitions on the floor below, which helped redistribute the excess load such that no damage was incurred.

 A few weeks before the collapse, the wedding hall owners decided to remove the partitions.
 With the load path eliminated, the floor above began to sag several centimetres.
 The owners viewed the sagging floor primarily as a cosmetic problem, and attempted to level it with additional grout and fill.
 However, their approach not only failed to provide additional structural capacity, it also inadvertently introduced a new and significant dead load at the weakened area.

 During the wedding event in 2001, this significantly overstressed floor section failed, resulting in the catastrophe.
 The engineer Eli Ron, inventor of the Pal-Kal method of construction, was arrested and subsequently indicted in August 2002 on the charge of manslaughter.